National Honor Society

-To meet the requirements for induction into NHS, the student must first and foremost have a 90 average for all work done at Awty in high school excluding PE classes.
+To meet the requirements for induction into NHS, the student must first and foremost have a 90 average for all core classes at Awty in high school.
 The student must also display the four tenets of NHS, which are:

 SCHOLARSHIP | Scholarship means each student has a commitment to learning.
 We should continue to learn even when formal education has ended, for education ends only with the end of life.
 Knowledge is the one great element in life that can lead to the highest success, and it can be acquired in only one way—through diligence and effort.
 Learning furnishes the lamp by which we read the past, and it is the light which illuminates the future.